Designing a simple part

 _images/width-5mm.png

-We should now have one degree of freedom.
+Now We should be left with only one degree of freedom.

 Height

-We want to constrain the total height of the sketch, but we first need to add a point that sits at the top of the arc.
+we first need to add a reference point that sits at the top of the arc.

 _images/point-in-workplane.png

-Use the “Constrain vertical” tool to constrain it to be directly above the arc’s center.
+Then use the “Constrain vertical” tool (right-click) to constrain it to be directly above the arc’s center by selecting it and the arc’s center.

 _images/arc-dot.png

-The end result should have zero degrees of freedom and look something like this:
+The end result should have zero degrees of freedom and look like this:

 _images/sketch-constrained.png